 Chewable tablets (orange).

-Active ingredients: calcium carbonate - 1250 mg (equivalent to elemental calcium - 500 mg) colecalciferol (vitamin D 3) - 5 μg (200 ME) as a concentrate of colecalciferol 2 mg.
+Active components: calcium carbonate - 1250 mg (equivalent to elemental calcium - 500 mg) colecalciferol (vitamin D 3) - 5 mcg (200 IU) in the form of colecalciferol concentrate 2 mg.

-Auxiliary components: sorbitol, isomalt, povidone, magnesium stearate, aspartame, orange oil, mono- and diglycerides of fatty acids.
+Auxiliary components: sorbitol, isomalt, povidone, magnesium stearate, aspartame, orange oil, mono- and diglycerides fatty acids.

 Description:

-Round, uncoated biconvex tablets of white color with orange flavor.
-May have small blotches and uneven edges.
+Round, biconvex tablets, uncoated white with orange aroma.
+May have small inclusions and uneven edges.

 Pharmacotherapeutic group: